-Being able to rank keywords is one thing, but if you don’t know what to rank for you’re out of luck.
-The last thing you want to do is spend your efforts on getting rankings for a keyword that won’t increase your revenue.
+Being able to rank keywords is one thing, but knowing what to rank for is quite another.
+If you don’t know what to rank for, you’re out of luck.
+The last thing you want to do is spend your efforts on getting rankings for a keyword that doesn’t increase your revenue.

-From being good at keyword research, to tracking conversions and even optimizing landing pages, good SEOs know it isn’t all about traffic.
+From being good at keyword research to tracking conversions and even optimizing landing pages, good SEOs know it’s not all about traffic.
 It’s all about increasing revenue.

 6. Effective SEOs use multiple tactics

-SEOs have to tendency to find one thing that helps boost rankings and that’s all that they leverage.
-Whether it’s an on site SEO change that really helps to one link building method.
-Don’t get caught up with one tactic… even if it works.
+SEOs have a tendency to find one thing that helps boost rankings, and that’s all they leverage.
+Whether it’s an on-site SEO change that really helps or one link building method, don’t get caught up with one tactic even if it works.

-When I first started I got caught up with the tactic of reciprocal linking.
-My rankings skyrocketed and after a year of doing it search engines caught onto it and my rankings plummeted.
-After that I focused my efforts on building all page links from high Google PageRank sites.
-This worked well because my PageRank went up to an 8 and my rankings went up, but search engines also caught on to this.
+When I first started, I got caught up with the tactic of reciprocal linking.
+My rankings skyrocketed, and after a year of me doing it, search engines caught onto it, and my rankings plummeted.
+After that, I focused my efforts on building all page links from high Google PageRank sites.
+This worked well.
+My PageRank went up to an 8, and my rankings went up, but search engines also caught onto this.

 The point I am trying to make is that you can’t rely on one tactic to achieve high rankings.
-You have to diversify, as SEO is a constant game of cat and mouse… even if you are using ethical tactics.
+You have to diversify because SEO is a constant game of cat and mouse even if you are using ethical tactics.

 7. Effective SEOs never rely on SEO

-I know this may sound weird but an effective SEO knows that you can’t just rely on SEO.
+I know this may sound weird, but an effective SEO knows that you can’t just rely on SEO.
 For example, the Panda update hit some sites even though they had good content.
-A lot of these sites got out of the Panda, but it shows that you can’t rely just on SEO.
+A lot of these sites repaired Panda-inflicted damage, but it shows that you can’t rely just on SEO.

-If you are trying to increase your traffic you should consider trying banner advertising, email marketing, pay-per-click ads, and anything else you can think of.
-This will help you diversify the channels that are driving your income so if something happens to your organic search traffic you’ll still be able to survive.
+If you are trying to increase your traffic, you should consider trying banner advertising, email marketing, pay-per-click ads, and anything else you can think of.
+This will help you diversify the channels that are driving you income, so if something happens to your organic search traffic, you’ll still be able to survive.

 SEO is great, but you need to learn other marketing skills.
-I myself started as a SEO, but these days I get most of my traffic through business development deals.
+I myself started as an SEO, but these days I get most of my traffic through business development deals.